Category: History

 Hagenbuch Coat of Arms

-The Hagenbuch family has a unique coat of arms which even now is still used by the town of Hagenbuch in Switzerland.
+The Hagenbuch family has a unique coat of arms that, even now, is still used by the town of Hagenbuch in Switzerland.
 The coat of arms depicts a single beech tree surrounded by a...

 Hagenbuchs Face Danger on Pennsylvania’s Frontier

-It’s difficult to imagine the hardships faced by Andreas Hagenbuch and his family family upon their arrival in Pennsylvania in 1737.
+It’s difficult to imagine the hardships faced by Andreas Hagenbuch and his family upon their arrival in Pennsylvania in 1737.
 Outside of cities like Philadelphia, there were few amenities or protections.
-Frontier areas...
+Frontier areas such...

 Sarah Foust: School Teacher in the Early 1900s

 On November 1, 1984 Ethel Lillian Bibby, aged 75 years old, died in a nursing home in Selinsgrove, Pennsylvania.
-Unmarried, few of her immediate family were still living.
-Mark Hagenbuch, Ethel’s 2nd cousin once...
+She was unmarried and few of her immediate family were still living.
+Mark Hagenbuch—Ethel’s second...

 Expanding the Hagenbuch Homestead